masumi-network/kodosumi/docs/deploy.md

 > [!NOTE]
 > The location of your system's Python executable `python` might vary.

-Next, install kodosumi from the [Python package index](https://pypi.org/)
+Next, install Kodosumi from the [Python package index](https://pypi.org/)

     pip install kodosumi